-Examples of priority markets and applications TSA will support in the Project Stream include (but is not limited to) road, rail, polymer based products, building/infrastructure initiatives and explosives.
+Examples of priority markets and applications TSA will support in the Project Stream include (but is not limited to) road, rail, polymer-based products, building/infrastructure initiatives and explosives.

-Please note, TSA will consider other models, partnerships, project areas and proposals, as long as they can demonstrably contribute to reaching TSAs desired outcomes and objectives (see the Guidelines for more information).
+Please note, TSA will consider other models, partnerships, project areas and proposals, as long as they can demonstrably contribute to reaching TSAs desired outcomes and objectives (see the TSA Guidelines for more information).
 Therefore, if you have a potential project proposal or idea, please feel free contact TSA to discuss.

 For more information, including eligibility criteria, desired project models, funding levels and assessment criteria please see the Fund guidelines which can be downloaded from here.

 The PhD Scholarship stream seeks exciting new research ideas and technologies that will benefit the end-of-life tyre and associated manufacturing industries.
 The Scholarship stream is focused more on 'early stage' mechanisms to develop future technology, applications and solutions that will develop exclusive intellectual property and assist in the transformation of markets for tyre recycling and tyre-derived products.
 It is, however, crucial that the research is aligned with the realities of the end of life tyre market as well as the ‘end user’ markets associated with the nature of the research project itself.

 While TSA endeavours to support two Scholarship projects annually, TSA funding is provided on a competitive basis.
 A key selection criterion for TSA funded initiatives is a correlation between the funded project and a likely increase in uptake of Australian TDP.
 Given these requirements, TSA cannot guarantee Scholarship support should all funds be allocated to Project Stream applications that are likely to create a more immediate and direct increase in Australian TDP consumption.